mongodb/mongo-python-driver/doc/faq.rst

 Is PyMongo fork-safe?
 ---------------------

-Starting in PyMongo 4.3, forking on a compatible Python interpreter while using a client will result in all locks held by :class:`~bson.objectid .ObjectId` and :class:`~pymongo.mongo_client.MongoClient` being released in the child, as well as state shared between child and parent processes being reset.

-If greenlet has been imported (usually with a library like gevent or Eventlet), care must be taken when using instances of :class:`~pymongo .mongo_client.MongoClient` with ``fork()``.
+PyMongo is not fork-safe.
+Care must be taken when using instances of :class:`~pymongo.mongo_client.MongoClient` with ``fork()``.
 Specifically, instances of MongoClient must not be copied from a parent process to a child process.
 Instead, the parent process and each child process must create their own instances of MongoClient.
-Instances of MongoClient copied from the parent process have a high probability of deadlock in the child process due to the inherent incompatibilities between ``fork()``, threads, and locks described :ref:`below<pymongo-fork-safe-details>`.
+Instances of MongoClient copied from the parent process have a high probability of deadlock in the child process due to the inherent incompatibilities between ``fork()``, threads, and locks described :ref:`below <pymongo-fork-safe-details>`.
+PyMongo will attempt to issue a warning if there is a chance of this deadlock occurring.

 .. _pymongo-fork-safe-details: